 Winery is the core part for implementation of the presented concepts, as most of them are coupled with the modeling process.
 Winery is a feature-rich modeling environment for TOSCA-compliant applications.
-It is written in Java programming language and uses Angular for the frontend.
-The prototype is open source and available via Github [45].
+The prototype is open source and available via Github [47].
 As discussed in Section IV, in our approach every modeler is required to use a local Winery instance due to the absence of a centralized environment.
-Since keys are used for enforcement of policies, Winery is extended to support key management functionalities.
+Since keys are used for the enforcement of policies, Winery is extended to support key management functionalities.
 This includes storing, deletion, and generation of symmetric and asymmetric keys.
-For key storage we rely on usage of Java's Java Cryptography Extension KeyStore (JCEKS) keystore for storing all imported keys together.
-Assuming that Winery runs in a local and secure environment of a distinct party, publishing keys is not problematic since keys never leave the modeler's environment.
+For key storage we rely on the usage of Java's Java Cryptography Extension KeyStore (JCEKS) for storing all imported keys together.
+Assuming that Winery runs in a local and secure environment of a distinct party, registering keys in it is not problematic since keys never leave the modeler's environment.
 This approach, however, has to be extended to support multiple-owner Winery instances.
-Corresponding policies are generated based on selected keys.
+Corresponding policies are generated based on the selected keys.
 For key distribution, a partner-wise specification of access control lists for security policies is added to Winery.
-Every participant needs to maintain the list of partner-specific rules negotiated by means of agreements in collaborations.
+Every participant needs to maintain a list of partner-specific rules negotiated by means of agreements in collaborations.
 Therefore, whenever a key is requested by some party, the key access rights are defined based on the local rules in Winery.
-All functionalities are accessible via the corresponding REST endpoints.
+All functionalities are accessible via the corresponding REST over HTTP endpoints.